Privacy Policy

 - Emis Web - to provide our electronic clinical system

-- NHS Greater Manchester Shared service - to provide our IT services
+- NHS Greater Manchester Shared Service - to provide our IT services

 There may be occasions whereby these organisations have potential access to your personal data, for example, if they are fixing an IT fault on the system.
 To protect your data, we have contracts and / or Information Sharing Agreements in place stipulating the data protection compliance they must have and re-enforce their responsibilities as a data processor to ensure you data is securely protected at all times.